What Is A Transactional Email And How To Send One In 2022 [+ Examples]

 5. Order Confirmation Emails

-If you successfully managed to convince your audience that your product/service is worth their time and money, they’ll eventually make a purchase.
+If you have successfully managed to convince your audience that your product/service is worth their time and money, they’ll eventually make a purchase.

 So what’s the next thing they expect to see in their inbox?
 That’s right!
 An order confirmation message to let them know that the transaction has been successfully executed.
 Order confirmations are a must for all businesses that want to keep their customers stress-free about whether their payment has been received or not.